novaxiawealth/thank-you-pages/README.md

-# NOVAXIA Thank You Page
+# NOVAXIA Thank You Pages

-This repository hosts a custom thank-you page used in conjunction with a JotForm submission flow.
+This repository hosts custom thank-you pages used in conjunction with a JotForm submission flow.
-After a user completes the form, JotForm redirects them to this page and dynamically injects the generated PDF link into the download button.
+After a user completes the form, JotForm redirects them to the according page and dynamically injects the generated PDF link into the download button.

 ## How it works